entekang/entekang/README.md

 - 👋 Hi, I’m Ente Kang
-- 👀 I’m interested in Data Science and Applied Statistics.
-In my free time I like to play sports and travel.
+- 👀 I’m interested in Biostatisticsf and Applied Statistics.
+In my free time I like to play sports and travel
-- 🌱 I’m currently learning more programming for Data Science
+- 🌱 I’m currently learning more SAS programming
 - 📫 How to reach me: ente.kang@mail.utoronto.ca

 <!---